KordingLab/KordingLab.github.io/_posts/2019-11-20-intro-resources.md

 ### Common Issues

+**CUDA**

+In Fall 2020, we upgraded to CUDA 10.2 on all machines, which solved some of the past compatibility issues.
+Still, these things have been known to break in strange ways.
+When this happens, reboot.
+If it still fails, reinstall CUDA and reboot.

+How to reinstall CUDA, you ask?
+There are many ways, but here's the recommended one that has worked for us consistently: someone with admin privileges [downloads the runfile from NVIDIA](https://developer.nvidia.com/cuda-downloads).
+It's not a bad idea to check for `gcc` updates at this point, too.
+Then follow instructions on the nvidia site (usually this is just a single command like `sudo sh cuda_10.2.89_440.33.01_linux.run` with whatever `.run` file was downloaded).
+One recommended non-standard option in the installer is `Options > Driver > Update the system X config file`, and everything else is fine as defaults.
+The machine will need a reboot after this upgrade.

 **Dolores**

 Spontaneous restarting: A bug in intel's CPU sometimes causes Dolores to restart spontaneously when if Turbo Mode is enabled.
 To prevent this, run the following command everytime the machine is booted up: